himsx/git-assignment/tutorials.md

 Polash Baidya: Learening Git is exciting and useful.
 It is always challenging to learn new things.

+Ashima Sharma: Really good topic, it helped me learn about git and how to use it to manage the web repository.
+I really enjoyed working with this subject

 Chandrashekar Reddy: Really impressive compilation of tutorials, learned commit amending and hosting git server from the tutorials, ill use this in my industry and research work.